hawstom/stardew-valley/Min-Max_Guide.md

 - Check the garbage cans next to the George's house + next to the Saloon + next to Lewis' house.
 (If you are seen, it does not matter, since you friendship with each NPC is essentially still at 0.)
 - Go to the beach and get the Bamboo Pole.
 - Give the rock to Willy and claim the reward for the "How To Win Friends" quest (100g).
-- Place the chest on the bottom-right hand corner of the pier.
+- Place the chest on the south edge of the pier near the east end.
+- Check the beach for forageables and any artifact spot you may still need to check for the 250g Museum reward.
+  - Retrieve any foragable items + artifact spots.
+  - If you get an artifact now and did not get one on Spring 1, then immediately go turn it in and claim the reward (250g).
-- Fish facing east from the pier.
+- Fish with the Bamboo Pole until 9:00 AM facing west from the west edge of the pier.
 Use maximum casts.
-- At 8:40 AM, destroy the Bamboo Pole and check the rest of the beach for any foragable items + artifact spots.
-  - If you get an artifact now and did not get one on Spring 1, then immediately go turn it in and claim the reward (250g).
 - Go to Willy's shop.
 Sell all beach foragable items + fish.
 Buy the [Training Rod](https://stardewvalleywiki.com/Training_Rod) from Willy for 25g.
   - The Training Rod will allow more perfect catches.
 (Leveling up the fishing skill with perfect catches is more important than getting higher-quality fish.)
   - With the Training Rod, use minimum casts.
-Fish until you have enough fish to sell to get up to 1,800g.
   - Minimum casts gives a greater probability to catch easier fish and also saves time on casting/reeling animations.
   - Also see [General Fishing Strategy](#general-fishing-strategy).
-- If out of Seaweed (1.54 GPE) and Joja Cola (1.92 GPE), eat the highest quality Anchovy (1.82 GPE) or Herring (1.82 GPE).
+- Fish with the Training Rod anywhere near your chest in any direction until you reach fishing level 2.
+  - If it's too late to buy a Fiberglass Rod (past 4:30 PM), you will be diverging from the route and on your own to some extent due to poor fishing skills.
+Keep fishing with the Training Rod.
+Tomorrow come straight to the beach and buy the Fiberglass Rod and bait as soon as you can.
+Go to the forest river only when you are at fishing level 4.
+Otherwise, follow the route as much as you can.
+  - If you don't have enough fish to sell to get up to 1,800g, switch to the Bamboo Pole until you do.
-- When you have enough fish to sell to get up to 1800g and are fishing level 2, destroy the Training Rod, sell all the fish, and buy the [Fiberglass Rod](https://stardewvalleywiki.com/Fiberglass_Rod) from Willy.
+  - When you have enough fish to sell to get up to 1,800g, sell all the fish, and buy the [Fiberglass Rod](https://stardewvalleywiki.com/Fiberglass_Rod) from Willy.
 Also, buy as much [Bait](https://stardewvalleywiki.com/Bait_(item)) as possible (5g each) and equip it on the new rod.
+You can now destroy the Training Rod.
+- Fish facing east from the pier.
+Use maximum casts.
 - Even though we will have less perfect catches, the Fiberglass Rod will allow us to gain experience faster because of the bait.
+- If out of Seaweed (1.54 GPE) and Joja Cola (1.92 GPE), eat the highest quality Anchovy (1.82 GPE) or Herring (1.82 GPE).
 - Fish using max casts at the same spot as before.
 - At 4:30 PM, if you do not have at least 35 bait on the rod, go to Willy and buy more.
 (You need enough bait to last for the rest of the day + tomorrow morning.)
 - Fish until 2 AM.
 Before passing out, leave all of the fish in the chest.
 (We will sell them to Willy tomorrow.)
-- At the end of the day, you should get:
+- At the end of the day, you ideally should get:
   - Fishing 0 --> 4

 ### Spring 3